JuzMan241/Stay-Tuned/The Walking Dead.md

 ---

 **Symbiote Strength.** The Creature's strength score is always equal to it's current health.
 **Frenzy.
-(3/3)** The creature can regain 1d8+3 health by expending a charge of frenzy as a bonus action.
+(3/3)** The creature can regain 1d6+3 temporary hitpoints for 12 hours by expending a charge of frenzy as a bonus action.
 The creature can have up to three charges stored at any time.
-Devouring the head of a creature
+Devouring the head of a dead humanoid regains one charge of frenzy.
+**Hunger.** This creature cannot regain hitpoints from long reWhenever this creature performs a long rest, all remaining temporary hit points become remaining HP.
+If the creatures has zero charges of frenzy during it's long rest, the creature loses 1d6+3 hitpoints.

 ---